Hell, California

-Hell is a locale in Riverside County, California, United States, approximately 29 mi west of Blythe on Interstate 10.
+Hell is a location in Riverside County, California, United States, approximately 29 mi west of Blythe on Interstate 10.

 Geography

 As befits its name to many people, Hell has a climate stereotypical of a hot desert (Köppen classification BWh).
-In the absence of a weather station at the site of the defunct town, nearby Desert Center will suffice.
+In the absence of a weather station at the site of the defunct town, nearby Desert Center collects weather information.

 History

 Hell was founded by Charles Carr in 1954.
-As of 1958 Carr, his wife, and their ten-year-old son Terry were the only inhabitants.
+In 1958 Carr, his wife, and their ten-year-old son Terry were the only inhabitants.
 Charles Carr served as the lone member of Hell's Chamber of Commerce.

 Hell was abandoned in the late 1950s or early 1960s when it was isolated by the construction of U.S. Route 60 and U.S. 70.
-Its remains were demolished and burned by the California State Division of Highways in late 1964 to make way for what would eventually become Interstate 10.
+What was left in the area was demolished and burned by the California State Division of Highways in late 1964 to make way for what would eventually become Interstate 10.
 Before its demise, Hell had a service station, a beer tavern, and a good supply of drinking water.